The Signal-to-Noise Ratio for Photon Counting After Photometric Corrections: INTRODUCTION

 \section{INTRODUCTION}

 Using a coronagraph to observe very low-signal exoplanets is very challenging.
-The photon signal from the planet must compete with noise sources such as clock-induced charge, dark current, and read noise, where read noise is the most significant source and typically drastically swamps the signal.
-The Nancy Grace Roman Space Telescope (Roman Telescope for short) will employ an electron multiplication CCD (EMCCD) for its coronagraph instrument (CGI)\cite{NGRST}.
-Utilizing an electron multiplication CCD (EMCCD) for observation allows the photo-electron signal to be amplified so that the relative read noise is negligible, but the other noise sources are now also amplified.
-If the photo-electron signal is small, obtaining the desired SNR may not be possible when processing the EMCCD's output in the convential, analog way.
-When the incident photo-electron flux on the EMCCD is on the order of $0.5$ electrons/pixel or less\cite{Bijan}, photon counting is a method that affords a higher SNR compared to the analog method, and the SNR is better than expected from Poisson statistics.
+The photon signal from the planet must compete with camera noise sources such as clock-induced charge, dark current, and read noise, where read noise is the most significant source and typically drastically swamps the signal.
+The Nancy Grace Roman Space Telescope (Roman or Roman Telescope for short) will employ an electron-multiplying charge-coupled device (EMCCD) for its coronagraph instrument (CGI)\cite{NGRST, Kasdin, Ilya, Rizzo}.
+Utilizing an EMCCD for observation allows the photo-electron signal to be amplified so that the relative read noise is negligible, but other noise sources are also amplified.
+If the photo-electron signal is small, obtaining the desired signal-to-noise ratio (SNR) may not be possible when processing the EMCCD's output in the conventional, analog way.
+For example, a the CGI may want to image a dim exoplanet orbiting a relatively bright star.
+Even with techniques for obtaining strong contrast between the star and the exoplanet, exposure time will be limited to prevent saturation of the detector from the star.
+When the incident photo-electrons on the EMCCD is on the order of $0.1$ electrons/pixel/frame or less\cite{Bijan}, photon counting is a method that affords a higher SNR compared to the analog method.
+Here, the SNR is defined as the photometric signal from the target of observation divided by the photon and camera noise contributions.
+A typical SNR requirement is 5 to 7.
+One can always increase the number of frames per observation to reach the SNR goal, and Roman can take thousands of frames per observation if necessary.